wavexx/screenkey/README.rst

   When "Always show Shift" is used, Shift is always included in modifier sequences, if pressed.
 Has no effect when using the "Emacs" modifiers mode.

+Show Whitespace characters:
+  Convert regular whitespace characters (tabs and spaces) to a visible representation instead of showing a blank.
+Newlines are also hidden when unambiguous in multiline mode.

+Compress repeats:
+  When enabled, contiguous repeated sequences are truncated after the requested threshold.
+A counter of total occurrences is shown instead, which is generally more legible.

 Advanced usage